 Potentially deadly super fungus is spreading faster

-A new study has found that the fungus Candida auris, which causes a highly contagious and potentially fatal
+New research has found that the fungus Candida auris, which causes a highly contagious and potentially fatal

 C.auris is a fungal type of yeast that infects humans and spreads through the blood to organs.
 Infection most commonly occurs in healthcare and long-term care settings.
 It rarely occurs in healthy people.
 But for people who are immunosuppressed or who receive regular invasive treatment for other illnesses, C. auris infection can be fatal.